 How do you get warm colours to compliment your decorating scheme without going overboard?
 We’ve asked some of our experienced design consultants to give us their tips on how to incorporate some of our warmest shades.

 Red is a statement colour when used in decorating.
 Too much can be overpowering but it can look beautifully dramatic when used as an accent piece.
-Our metal Venetian blinds in red used in the bathroom give a subtle glow.
 The colour is echoed throughout the room by the subtle placement of colourful accessories on the shelves giving a bright and modern feel.

 A neutral blind or curtain placed near a red accessory like a sofa or rug could also work.
 Using a neutral colour that contrasts with or features red undertones will enable you to get the best from your décor.